CRPS Signs & Symptoms

 This usually lasts between 0 – 3 months.
 The professionals consider this phase to be ACUTE.
 The symptoms include extreme burning pain which lasts longer than would be considered normal from the injury, swelling of the limb or extremity, increased sensitivity when the limb / extremity is touched, redness, warmth, sometimes there is faster hair growth, faster nail growth and excessive sweating.
 There may also be some joint stiffness.
 The pain can be described as sharp stabbing or even extreme pins and needles.

 There may be changes in circulation of the affected limb/s, mainly concerning the blood vessels in that they may be constricted or even obstructed.
 This is when it may cause skin changes.
 Patients often say they have colour changes going from red to blue or black, purple or white.
 The skin may look blotchy or spotty when the colour changes occur.
 The limb or extremity may have temperature changes either warmer or cooler than other limbs or extremities.
 This will continue to vary.
-In this stage sufferers may hear the term ‘Warm/Hot CRPS,’ the reason for this is that in this acute phase your CRPS affected limb will tend to feel warm or hot compared to your other non-affected limb.
+In this stage CRPS patients may hear the term ‘Warm/Hot CRPS,’ the reason for this is that in this acute phase your CRPS affected limb will tend to feel warm or hot compared to your other non-affected limb.
 As the CRPS progresses this ‘Hot/Warm’ phase will give way to the chronic phase and your CRPS affected limb will become ‘Cold CRPS.’

 Please visit our page TYPES of CRPS to learn more about Warm/Hot and Cold CRPS.